pixelrae/Stride/README.md

 ---

-# Project Overview

-Stride is a financial inclusion platform designed for informal workers across Southern Africa.
-It enables workers to receive secure digital payments, automatically generate proof of income, manage transparent digital stokvels, and send affordable cross-border remittances.

-Built on the Interledger Open Payments standard, Stride provides users with a portable financial identity without requiring a traditional bank account.

----

-# Problem Statement
+## Problem Statement

 Millions of informal workers are paid in cash, leaving them without verifiable proof of income.
-This limits access to housing, credit, and financial services while manual stokvels and expensive cross-border remittance services expose users to fraud, poor transparency, and high transaction costs.
+This limits access to housing, credit, and financial services while manual cash transactions expose users to no proof of income and financial identity, poor transparency, and high transaction costs.

 ---

 # Our Solution

-Stride combines four financial services into a single platform:

-- **Digital Payslips** – Every completed payment automatically becomes verifiable proof of income.
-- **Worker Profiles** – Workers can share a digital job card and payment QR code with employers.
-- **Digital Stokvels** – Contributions and payouts are securely recorded with complete transparency.
-- **Cross-Border Remittances** – Affordable money transfers between South Africa and neighbouring SADC countries.
+Stride is a financial inclusion platform designed for informal workers across Southern Africa.
+It enables workers to receive secure digital payments, automatically generate proof of income.

+The payslip feature turns OpenRemit's existing transaction record into a verifiable proof of income for informal workers.
+When a worker receives a payment through Stride, that completed transaction becomes a digital payslip — showing employer name, worker name, amount, date, work description, and a unique transaction ID anchored to the Open Payments record.

+The worker accesses this from their income history view, which works like the payments section of a banking app: a filterable list of received payments, from which any individual transaction can be rendered as a formal payslip.

+Built on the Interledger Open Payments standard, Stride provides users with a portable financial identity without requiring a traditional bank account.

 ---

-# Open Payments Integration
+## Open Payments Integration

 Stride is built on top of **OpenRemit**, an open-source reference implementation of the Open Payments specification using the **@interledger/open-payments SDK**.